 Our attorneys have successfully handled numerous faulty medical device lawsuits and have won many verdicts and settlements for people who have suffered.
 We offer our clients personal, attentive and individualized service from a skilled team of attorneys.

 Have you or someone close to you been harmed by a robotic surgery?
-Please contact us today online or by telephone at 888-335-9457 to speak with an experienced New York patch recall lawyer.
-Our law office is conveniently located in a brownstone in Midtown Manhattan located at 113 East 37th Street.
+Please contact us today at 888-335-9457 to speak with an experienced New York injury lawyer.
+Our law office is conveniently located in a brownstone in Midtown Manhattan, located at 113 East 37th Street.